 Your eyes are complex.
 Even a small irregularity, like a difference in the curvature of your cornea, can make a difference in your vision.
 But if you're living with astigmatism, don't worry.
-Veena Arun, MD, and Varun Pawar, MD, at University Ophthalmology are available to provide you with the diagnosis and treatment you need to see clearly.
+At University Ophthalmology they are available to provide you with the diagnosis and treatment you need to see clearly.
 Call the office in the Hyde Park neighborhood of Chicago, Illinois, or schedule an appointment with their team online.

 Astigmatism is an irregularity in the shape of your cornea, or the front part of your eye that covers your iris and pupils.
 This transparent front portion of your eye is supposed to be spherical.
 When light enters your eye, it passes through the spherical cornea.
 This allows your eye to focus the light, refracting it so you can get a clear image of the thing at which you're looking.